deltachat/deltachat-pages/sq/help.md

 [Chatmail](https://chatmail.at) is a community-driven project that encompasses both the setup of relays and [core Rust developments](https://github.com/chatmail/core) that power [chatmail clients](https://chatmail.at/clients) of which Delta Chat is the most well known.

+### What is "Send statistics to Delta Chat's developers"? {#statssending}

+We would like to improve Delta Chat with your help, which is why Delta Chat for Android asks whether you want to send anonymous usage statistics.

+You can turn it on and off at
+**Settings → Advanced → Send statistics to Delta Chat's developers**.

+When you turn it on,
+weekly statistics will be automatically sent to a bot.

+We are interested e.g. in statistics like:

+- How many contacts are introduced by personally scanning a QR code?

+- Which versions of Delta Chat are being used?

+- What errors occur for users?

+We will _not_ collect any personally identifiable information about you.

 ### Më interesojnë hollësitë teknike.
 Mund të më tregoni diçka më tepër?